-Ruby Abraham, a Museum and Heritage Studies student at Victoria University, has spent the last 5 weeks on placement at Te Papa working intimately with the archive donated by Jonathan Mane-Wheoki (1943-2014).
-She explains how she’s got to know Jonathan (and the Ke Emu database) through processing and cataloguing his archive.
+Ruby Abraham, a Museum and Heritage Studies student at Victoria University, has spent the last five weeks on placement at Te Papa working intimately with the archive donated by Jonathan Mane-Wheoki (1943-2014).
+She explains how she’s got to know Jonathan (and the KE Emu database) through processing and cataloguing his archive.

 When I began my placement at Te Papa one of the first things I asked archivist Jennifer Twist was what it’s like to work with the archives.
 She explained to me that it’s not just about organising papers and files, but also, and perhaps most importantly, it’s about working closely with somebody’s thoughts and ideas.
 Archives are representations of an individual, and they can tell a story about that person’s life and endeavours.

 An academic, lecturer and mentor, Jonathan Mane-Wheoki, was the former Head of Arts and Visual Culture at Te Papa, and throughout his life significantly contributed to New Zealand’s art culture and history.
 He was a highly regarded and well respected man who was cherished by numerous people over his impressive 50 year career.